autumn-info-442a/team-e/HW3.md

 17. **COMPLETE** The system must display a nav bar at the top of all pages to allow for easy navigation.

 - Verification Steps: 1.
 User accesses the application 2.
 User mouses towards the top of the application 3.
-User should be able to easily navigate to Home, My Groups (when logged in), and Log In/Log Out.
+User should be able to easily navigate to Home, My Groups (when logged in), and Log in with UW Gmail/Log Out.

 18. **COMPLETE** The system must have a logo on the nav bar, redirecting the user to the home page when clicked.